Prag8855/aab/content/glossary/Nebenkosten.md

 - Trash collection
 - Cleaning and landscaping

-You pay the *estimated* cost of those things with your rent.
-Every year, your landlord calculates the real cost, and sends you a bill (*[[Nebenkostenabrechnung]]*).
+You pay the *estimated* utility costs every month with the rent.
+Every year, your landlord calculates the real costs, and sends you a bill (the *[[Nebenkostenabrechnung]]*).
 If you paid too much *Nebenkosten*, you get money back.
 If you did not pay enough, you get an invoice.